twinfoundation/entity-storage/packages/entity-storage-connector-scylladb/docs/reference/classes/ScyllaDBTableConnector.md

 > `private` **toDbField**(`logicalField`): `string`

-Transform a logically descripted field into a DB field.
+Transform a logical description of a field into a DB field.

 #### Parameters